FrenchBTC/LotusGpuMiner/README.md

 # Lotus GPU Miner

-The Lotus GPU miner is a simple non-pool miner for the Lotus network.
+This fork of the Lotus GPU miner is a simple pool miner for the Lotus network.
 It uses OpenCL to mine Lotus blocks on your GPU.

+It is modified to allow mining on a pool, like the one available at https://lotus-pool.frenchbtc.fr (RPC only).

 # Configuration